What are Financial Assets?

 |Debt||Collect contractual cash flows||Amortized cost||Amortized cost method|

 The Equity method is used for either joint ventures or significant influence investments (i.e., owning 20%-50% voting interest).
-The Equity method either increases or decreases the investment account based on income earnings and dividend payments.
-It is best illustrated through an example.
+It either increases or decreases the investment account based on income earnings and dividend payments.
+This is best illustrated through an example.

 On January 1, 2017, XYZ Company acquired 10,000 shares of ABC Company, representing 30% of the shares of ABC, for $100,000.
 For the year ended December 31, 2017, ABC earns $300,000 of net income.
 On January 1, 2018, ABC declares and pays a dividend to XYZ company of $20,000.